 If you were born on or before 5 October 1954, you're likely to be able to get a Winter Fuel Payment to help you pay for gas or electric heating in winter.
 This annual tax-free lump sum is normally paid between November and December.

 If you’re over the age of 66 and live alone you get £200 (it's £100 if you live with someone else who also qualifies) and over-80s get £300.

-You should be paid this automatically if you get the State Pension or another such benefit.
-If you don't receive it, call the Winter Fuel Payment Centre (0800 731 0160).
+You should be paid this automatically into your bank account if you get the State Pension or another such benefit.
 All payments should be made by 13 January 2021.
+If you haven't receive it by 31 March 2021, call the Winter Fuel Payment Centre (0800 731 0160).

 Fuel Direct or third-party deductions